 Jobs in Sweden

-- teaching and education.
+- iron and steel

+The European Job Mobility Portal (EURES) is a place for jobseekers to find work in Sweden.
 Aside from contacting companies directly, you can also search the listings on the following job sites:

 How to get a job in Sweden